cperrault14/Python-Challenge/README.md

       f.
 Creating summary data as output

       g.
-Export the output to a text file from local directory
+Exporting output elements to a text file from local directory

       i.
-How to push commits to githu repo on a regular basis and vice versa (from local environment)
+Pushing commits to github repo on a regular basis and vice versa (from local environment)

       j.
-How to quickly create folders and files to use in directory
+Creating folders and files to use in directory
     ------------------------------------------------------------------------------------------------------------------------------------------------------------------

     PyBank Project: